Sanxing (deities): Luxing

 The star of Lu (祿), or Luxing (祿星 (lùxīng)), corresponds to Mizar (ζ Ursae Majoris), or in traditional Chinese astronomy, the sixth star in the Wenchang constellation (文昌六).
 Like the star of Fortune, it also came to be personified, and is believed to be Zhang Xian who lived during the Later Shu dynasty.
 The character "Lu" specifically refers to the salary of a government official.
 As such, the star of Lu is considered the deity of prosperity, rank, and influence.
-He is often depicted holding a Ruyi scepter.
+He is often depicted holding a ruyi sceptre.

 The star of Lu is also worshipped separately from the other two as the deity dictating one's success in the imperial examinations, and therefore success in the imperial bureaucracy.
 The star of Lu is usually depicted in the dress of a mandarin.

 Shouxing

 The star of Shou, or Shouxing (壽星 (Shòuxing, Star of longevity)), corresponds to the star α Carinae (Canopus).
 Other names include Sau and Old Man of the South Pole.
 It is also called the "star of the south pole" in Chinese astronomy, and is believed to control the lifespans of mortals.
 According to legend, he was carried in his mother's womb for ten years before being born, and was already an old man when delivered.
 He is recognized by his high, domed forehead and the peach which he carries as a symbol of immortality.
 The longevity god is usually shown smiling and friendly, and he may sometimes be carrying a calabash gourd filled with the elixir of life.
 He is sometimes conflated with Master Lao and immortals in Taoist theology.